codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 * Codefresh plugins are used per pipeline by simply defining them.
 There is nothing to install centrally (such as Jenkins plugins or shared libraries).
 Different teams can use different tools on their pipeline without affecting each other.
 * Codefresh plugins are just Docker images with predefined inputs/outputs.
 They can be programmed in any programming language (not just Java/Groovy) and are not tied to Codefresh in any way (i.e. there is no need to know the Codefresh API for writing a Codefresh plugin).
 * Jenkins pipelines can be free-style (VM based), scripted (VM/container-based) or declarative (VM/container based) meaning that there are at least 5 ways on how you can write your pipeline.
 In Codefresh there is only way (declarative/container-based).
 * Jenkins pipelines are connected to a single git repository.
-Codefresh pipelines can be connected to multiple [git triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) which themselves are connected to git repositories.
+Codefresh pipelines can be connected to multiple [Git triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) which themselves are connected to git repositories.
 Therefore a Codefresh pipeline can be reused for multiple projects.
-* Specifically for building Docker images, Codefresh can automatically  connect to any [external Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).<!--- check link -->
+* Specifically for building Docker images, Codefresh can automatically  connect to any [external Docker registry]({{site.baseurl}}/docs/integrations/docker-registries/).
 * Specifically for Kubernetes deployments, Codefresh automatically sets up `kubectl` access in pipelines [from connected clusters]({{site.baseurl}}/docs/integrations/kubernetes/#add-kubernetes-cluster/).
 There is no configuration needed to achieve this behavior.
-Codefresh also has several [built-in ways for Kubernetes deployments]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/) and a [dedicated UI dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/) to see what your cluster is doing.
+Codefresh also has several [built-in ways for Kubernetes deployments]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/) and a [dedicated dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/#accessing-the-kubernetes-dashboard/) to see what your cluster is doing.
 * Specifically for Helm deployments, Codefresh includes a private Helm repository and several [Helm dashboards]({{site.baseurl}}/docs/example-catalog/cd-examples/helm/).